gabrielweyer/aspnet-core-app-insights/README.md

 ## Guiding principles

+The following points are **my personal preferences** only.
+I wrote more about logging in this [guide][logging-guide].
+Feel free to ignore these principles if they do not apply to your situation.

-- Logging should be wired up as early as possible to capture startup issues ([Serilog.AspNetCore instructions][serilog-aspnetcore-instruction])
+- Logging should be wired up as early as possible to capture configuration issues ([Serilog.AspNetCore instructions][serilog-aspnetcore-instructions])
 - Use `Microsoft.Extensions.Logging.ILogger<T>` instead of `Serilog.ILogger`

-I wrote a detailed [logging guide][logging-guide].

 ## Serilog / Application Insights integration